mluevanos/valorecare-shared/README.md

-### Valorecare: Instant senior care for when you need it most!
+### Instant senior care for when you need it most!

 ### Source code examples from Valorecare including: